dkandalov/kotlin-99/readme.md

 ```

 #### P62B (*) Collect the nodes at a given level in a list.
-A node of a binary tree is at level N if the path from the root to the node has length N-1.
+A node of a binary tree is at level ``N`` if the path from the root to the node has length ``N-1``.
 The root node is at level 1.
 Write a method ``atLevel`` to collect all nodes at a given level in a list.
 ``` kotlin
 > Node('a', Node('b'), Node('c', Node('d'), Node('e'))).atLevel(2)
 [b, c]